 - The Cast Show Off: To an even greater extent than the movie, because there is no orchestra.
 Every actor also plays backing instruments.
 Sometimes they even do it in-character.

-- Diegetic Music: a fair bit of it is, despite being a musical.
+- Diegetic Music: A fair bit of it is, despite being a musical.
 A new scene features Guy performing "Gold" at an open mic night at the local bar (under the name "Hoover Guy").

 - Dreadful Musician: The banker.
 His guitar playing is serviceable, but...Girl: Don't sing.

 - The Ghost: The Girl's husband never appears, though he is the topic of some discussion.

 - Greek Chorus: actors who aren't currently playing specific characters take on this role in the meantime.

 - Manic Pixie Dream Girl: The Girl, probably because it would be tough to make the painfully shy characterization from the film work well on stage.

 - Running Gag: "I'm always serious.
 I'm Czech."